 Division (6) — After the poll

-150. Returning officer to forward statistical return and rolls to Electoral Commissioner
+150. Statistical return and rolls, returning officer to send to Electoral Commissioner

 (1) The returning officer shall forthwith, after the day of polling at any election, complete and forward to the Electoral Commissioner a statistical return in the prescribed form.